-CL:AIRE continues to provide eLearning modules for remediation technologies, options appraisal, risk assessment, sustainable remediation and more recent modules on asbestos awareness for land professionals and site investigation for brownfield sites.
-It is also developing further modules in new areas, which will be launched in 2020.
+CL:AIRE has eLearning modules for remediation technologies, options appraisal, risk assessment, sustainable remediation, asbestos awareness for land professionals and site investigation for brownfield sites.
+It is also developing further modules in new areas, which will be launched in 2021.